tommybobbins/AWSDevOpsExam/README.md

    * Global secondary index.
 Can be modified.
 Different partition key and sort key. *GSIM*.
  * Query: query of the primary key + distinct value.
 Returns filtered items based on the partition key.
 Specify partiton key name and value in the equality condition and also specify a key condition expression in the query.
  * BatchGetItem (100 objects, up to 16MB)
  * *A projection expression* is a string that identifies the (single/multiple) attributes you want.
-To retrieve a single attribute specify it's name.
+To retrieve a single attribute specify the name.
 For multiple attributes, the names must be comma-separated.
  * Scan: Dump of every item in the table, filtered after the fact.
  * Read capacity units 4KB/s
  * Write capacity units 1KB/s